PTAB

 • Title: Seed Vigor by Pre-Harvest Defoliation of Maize Plants

-• Brief Description: The ’974 patent relates to methods for enhancing seed vigor in maize plants.
-The claimed method involves reducing the functional leaf area of maize plants (defoliation) within a specific timeframe after pollination—measured in Growing Degree Days (GDDs)—and subsequently harvesting the seeds.
+• Brief Description: The ’974 patent discloses a method for obtaining a maize seed assemblage with enhanced seed vigor.
+The method comprises reducing the functional leaf area of, or defoliating, maize plants within a specific timeframe after pollination, measured in Growing Degree Days (GDDs), and subsequently harvesting the seeds from the treated plants.

 3. Grounds for Unpatentability

-• Prior Art Relied Upon: Hunter (a June 1989 doctoral dissertation from the University of Kentucky).
+• Prior Art Relied Upon: Hunter (a 1989 doctoral dissertation titled "Relationship between the Stage of Corn Seed Maturation and Assimilate Supply, Assimilate Uptake, and Seed Quality").

 • Core Argument for this Ground: